CS

 The Isuzu D-Max undercuts the Ranger and HiLux on equivalent variants by $2,000 to $5,000 while matching them on towing (3,500 kg) and safety (5-star ANCAP, 2022 rating).
 The 3.0L turbo-diesel is one of the most reliable engines in the segment (it shares its block design with Isuzu's commercial truck heritage) and the 6-year / 150,000 km warranty is competitive.

-Pricing starts at $41,243 for the SX Single Cab Chassis 4x2, with the X-Terrain 4x4 flagship at around $73,500.
+Pricing starts at $41,243 for the SX Single Cab Chassis 4x2, with the X-Terrain Crew Cab 4x4 flagship at $79,147.
 The X-Rider Crew Cab 4x4 at $65,242 is the sweet spot for most family buyers: dual cab, 4x4, leather, off-road equipment, all the modern safety gear.
-The new BLADE off-road special edition adds Bilstein dampers, all-terrain tyres and a rear differential lock for under $77,000, positioning it directly against the Ranger Tremor.
+The BLADE off-road special edition at $87,284 adds Bilstein dampers, all-terrain tyres and a rear differential lock, positioning it above the Ranger Tremor rather than against it.

 D-Max's underrated advantage is the shared-platform sister Mazda BT-50, which means dealer parts depth and a well-developed aftermarket support ecosystem.
 If you tour with serious gear (canopies, drawer systems, dual battery setups) the aftermarket compatibility is excellent.